dwmkerr/dwmkerr.com/dwmkerr.com/content/post/2023/chatgpt-diagrams-extension/chatgpt-diagrams-extension.md

 # A ChatGPT Extension to Create Diagrams

 The [ChatGPT Diagrams](https://chrome.google.com/webstore/detail/chatgpt-diagrams/gllophmfnbdpgfnbmbndlihdlcgohcpn) browser extension makes it extremely easy to create diagrams with ChatGPT.
-In this article I'll show how to use the extension, and share some of the learnings from building it.
+Here's how the extension looks in action:

 ![Video recording of the 'Apple Store' prompt for ChatGPT Diagrams](./images/apple-store.gif)

 ## How to create diagrams

+To create diagrams, just follow the steps below:

+- Install the [ChatGPT Diagrams](https://chrome.google.com/webstore/detail/chatgpt-diagrams/gllophmfnbdpgfnbmbndlihdlcgohcpn) from the Chrome Web Store
+- Enter a prompt asking to draw a diagram - and make sure you include the text **use Mermaid syntax**
+- ChatGPT will output some code - press the "Show Diagram" button above the code block to render your diagram

-To create diagrams, we just need to prompt ChatGPT to use [Mermaid Syntax](https://mermaid.js.org/).
+That's it!
+We just need to prompt ChatGPT to use [Mermaid Syntax](https://mermaid.js.org/).
 Mermaid is a text-based language that can be used to describe flowcharts, sequence diagrams, and many of types of diagram.

+The extension searches for code blocks that look like they could be Mermaid diagrams, and then adds a little "Show Diagram" button to each one - pressing this will then attempt to render the diagram using Mermaid.
+It is not 100% fool-proof, sometimes ChatGPT gets the syntax wrong, but generally works pretty reliably.

 Here's what a few prompts could look like - not that in each one we request that the output uses Mermaid syntax: